Anchor mishap led to possible double drowning on Florida lake, sheriff says

 WINTER HAVEN, Fla.
-(WFLA) — Two boaters were still missing Sunday after an incident at Lake Eloise in Winter Haven, Florida on Saturday, according to officials.
+(WFLA) — Two boaters were still missing Sunday after an incident Saturday at Lake Eloise in Winter Haven, Florida, according to officials.

-Polk County Sheriff Grady Judd said the incident happened after an anchor mishap involving 38-year-old Velcky Velasquez and 32-year-old Orlando Ortiz, who celebrated their one-year anniversary by renting a boat for the afternoon.
+Polk County Sheriff Grady Judd said the incident happened after an anchor mishap involving Velcky Velasquez, 38, and Orlando Ortiz, 32, who celebrated their one-year anniversary by renting a boat for the afternoon.

-The couple, who were said to be inexperienced with boats and had to take a class beforehand, also brought their friend Jeffrey Marrero and his two children, ages 10 and 8 years old.
+The couple, who were said to be inexperienced with boats and had to take a class beforehand, also brought their friend Jeffrey Marrero and his two children, ages 10 and 8.

 “It is a rough day on the water,” Judd said.
-“The wind’s blowing about 20 miles an hour.
+“The wind’s blowing about 20 mph.
 There’s a two-foot chop with white caps, and it’s a breezy afternoon.”

 Despite the rough waters, the group decided to anchor in the middle of the lake.
 According to the sheriff, Velasquez jumped into the water with the anchor, but she didn’t have it tied to the boat beforehand.